shrushti2000/Everyday-JavaScript-learnings/Objects.md

 const obj=new Object("name","shrushti")
 console.log(obj)
 ```
-### create object with no prototype attached to it
+### Create an object with no prototype attached to it
 ```
 const obj=Object.create(null);
 obj